Please read our Terms and Conditions before placing any bookings.

 If workshop numbers are too low for it to be feasible to run, we will endeavour to give participants as much notice as possible.

-Following the workshop you will receive an email asking you to complete an online feedback form.
-This feedback is essential to enable us to tailor future workshops to your needs.
-You must submit workshop feedback in order to book furthwr workshops.
+Following the workshop, you will receive an email to your provided email address/ that email on our booking system asking you to complete an online feedback form.
+This feedback is essential to enable us to tailor future workshops to your needs and to document and respond to requests for additional training.

 Agreement to complete feedback is part of the Terms & Conditions for placing a booking.